tyc85/election_data_analysis/README.md

 #### Presidents vs. Straight Party
 - Stright party votes is interesting but only available in certain states, e.g., Michigan

+#### Precincts Attributes
+Summarize the attributes of the anomaly precincts and see if there are signs of vulnerabilities and attmpts to visualize
+- Precinct populations (use the size of the dots)
+- Precinct demographics (use color of the dots)
+- Precinct background

+#### Vote Count Transaction
+- Election night
+- Post-election night

+#### Hypothesis
+- Ratio of the transactions are consistent across different counties

 ## Data from Openelections